Sami Meguetounif

-Sami Meguetounif (/fr/; born 24 May 2004) is a French racing driver who most recently competed in the FIA Formula 2 Championship for Trident.
+Sami Meguetounif (/fr/; born 24 May 2004) is a French racing driver who competes in the European Le Mans Series for TDS Racing in the LMP2 Pro-Am class.
+He most recently raced in the Asian Le Mans Series for Algarve Pro Racing, and in both the 2025 FIA Formula 2 Championship and the 2024 FIA Formula 3 Championship with Trident.

-He previously competed in the 2024 FIA Formula 3 Championship with the same team, finishing eighth overall.
-He previously competed in the Formula Regional European Championship for two seasons in 2022 and 2023 with MP Motorsport.
+Meguetounif has also competed in the Formula Regional European Championship for two seasons in 2022 and 2023 with MP Motorsport.

-Career
+Early racing career

 Karting

 Meguetounif started karting in his native France in 2013, racing in the Regional PACAC championship, which he would go on to finish second in.
 He won the same championship in the Minime class two years later, and soon made his debut in various national championships.
 Meguetounif moved into international competition in 2017, finishing fifth in the Karting Academy Trophy and getting second place in the Rotax Max Challenge Grand Finals, only losing out to Tijmen van der Helm.
-That year Meguetounif also won two trophies in his homeland, one of them being the National Championship, beating future flatmate and Formula 4 rival Victor Bernier.
-In 2018 Meguetounif went on to improve to fourth in the Academy Trophy, and also made his first appearance in the European Championship.
+That year, Meguetounif also won two trophies in his homeland, one of them being the National Championship, beating future flatmate and Formula 4 rival Victor Bernier.
+In 2018, Meguetounif went on to improve to fourth in the Academy Trophy, and also made his first appearance in the European Championship.
 He finished his karting career in 2019, with 14th place at the World Championships.

 Lower formulae

 2019

-Meguetounif made his car racing debut in the 2019 French F4 Championship, competing at the Circuit Paul Ricard, ending up in the top ten in two out of three races.
+Meguetounif made his car racing debut in the 2019 French F4 Championship, competing at the Circuit Paul Ricard, ending up in the top-ten in two out of three races.
 He also made a solitary appearance as a guest driver in the final round of the Formula 4 South East Asia Championship, where he finished second in all but one of his races.

 2020

 For 2020, Meguetounif decided to race in the French F4 Championship for a full season.
 He started the season out with only ten points from the first round, but would go on to improve rapidly, getting his first podium with a second-place finish in race 1 at Magny-Cours.
-After a disappointing round in Zandvoort Meguetounif returned to the rostrum with third place in race 1 of round four.
+After a disappointing round in Zandvoort, Meguetounif returned to the rostrum with third place in race 1 of round four.
 He followed that success up with his most successful round of the season, scoring both pole positions, two seconds and one third place at the Circuit de Spa-Francorchamps.
 He finished his season off strongly, achieving his only win of the season at Le Castellet, and scoring two further podiums in the final two rounds.
 In total, Meguetounif finished on the podium eight times and ended up fourth in the standings.